Go to page content

 Date: May 16, 2023

-Gap teeth may be cute when you are seven, but it can be frustrating when you’re an adult.
-But the good news is diastema – its scientific term – is primarily cosmetic.
+Gapped teeth may be cute when you are seven, but it can be frustrating as an adult.
+But the good news is diastema – its scientific term – is primarily cosmetic and only rarely a health concern.
 Several people, including Elijah Wood, Lily Aldrige, and Eddie Murphy, have it.
 Madonna has even made it one of her signature features.

 Curly-haired young woman smiling with her gap teeth, fingers on her face.